joshwlivingston/advanced-r/README.md

 -   `data.frame()` to create data frames
 -   `tibble::tibble()` to create tibbles

+Differences in creation between tibbles and data frames:

+-   Tibbles never coerce vectors.
+    -   A common need is to suppress in `data.frame()` by setting `stringsAsFactors` to `FALSE`
+-   Tibbles surround non-syntactic names with `` ` `` rather than
+    transforming them
-Differences in creation between tibbles and data frames: - Tibbles never coerce vectors. - A common need is to suppress in `data.frame()` by setting `stringsAsFactors` to `FALSE` - Tibbles surround non-syntactic names with `` ` `` rather than transforming them - Data frames recycle inputs that are an integer multiple of the longest vector, while tibbles only recycle vectors that are of length 1 - Tibbles allow you to refer to created variables during construction <br><br>
+-   Data frames recycle inputs that are an integer multiple of the longest vector, while tibbles only recycle vectors that are of length 1
+-   Tibbles allow you to refer to created variables during construction
+    <br><br>

 #### Row names

 A character vector can be supplied to label the “rows” of a data frame, in two ways:

--   the `row.names` argument in `data.frame()`
+-   The `row.names` argument in `data.frame()`
--   by calling `rownames()`
+-   By calling `rownames()`

-Tibbles do not support row names for three main reasons - they are stored differently from data - they only work when rows can be identified via a single string - they *must* be unique, so repetition/resampling results in new row names
+Tibbles do not support row names for three main reasons - They are stored differently from data - They only work when rows can be identified via a single string - They *must* be unique, so repetition/resampling results in new row names

 Row names can be converted to a column in a tibble using